 a quick-and-dirty-way to get one is to install the GitHub CLI,

-, and retrieve the PAT that the
+authenticate using gh auth login, and retrieve the PAT that the

-CLI uses with gh auth token
+CLI uses with gh auth token.

 Once you have a PAT, it can be used with HTTP bearer authentication